AndrewLuther/6322_project/README.md

 python eval.py -m=<path to model checkpoint>
 ```

-If you downloaded the model in the section exactly as described above, the code will, by default, find that model path without you needing to specify the path explicitly.
+If you downloaded the sample model as described above (and placed it in the "saved_models" directory), the code will, by default, find that model path without you needing to specify the path explicitly.

 Additionally, there are optional parameters to turn on adaptation loss with ```--adaptation```, test on the validation set with ```--validation```, and limit the model to evaluating for the first n data points with ```-l=<limit>```.